ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

-We added some extra lines of code to restrict the movement of the player box along the x and y-axis by getting the current x and y position of the player box and then preventing movement if the position exceeds the current boundary values that we set using our global variables `xBoundary` and `yBoundary`.
+Here we add some extra lines of code to restrict the movement of the player box along the x- and y-axes by getting the current x and y position of the player box and then preventing movement if the position exceeds the current boundary values that we set using our global variables `xBoundary` and `yBoundary`.

-Note that if you increased the speed variable to reach the end of the course quicker, you may need to increase the width and height of the finish line box to ensure that the player box always hits it as the player box will be able to move a bit more along the x and y-axis.
+Note that if you increased the speed variable to reach the end of the course sooner, you may need to increase the width and height of the finish line box to ensure that the player box always hits it, as the player box will be able to move a bit more along the x- and y-axes.

 ## Detecting collisions